Skip to main content

 1. If CUBE_ADMIN_EMAIL + CUBE_ADMIN_PASSWORD are set → admin user auto-created, wizard user step skipped

-2. If KNOWLEDGE_BACKEND + PGVECTOR_URL are set → database auto-configured, wizard database step skipped
+2. If all PostgreSQL URLs are set → database auto-configured, wizard database step skipped

 3. If env vars cover all steps → wizard skipped entirely (headless bootstrap for CI/CD)